Pelican-Elegant/elegant/documentation/content/Supported Plugins/share-post-plugin.md

-Title: Add Social Sharing Links to Your Articles
+Title: Add Social Sharing Links
 Tags: pelican-theme, pelican-plugin, social-media
 Category: Supported Plugins
 Date: 2014-03-24 20:14
 Slug: how-to-use-social-sharing-plugin
 Comment_id: x4jitcv-how-to-use-social-sharing-plugin
 Subtitle:
 Summary: Elegant can be configured to provide Social Media sharing links for each of your articles.
-These links are provide with a simple way to share on various Social Media platforms while endeavoring to not track users in the process.
+These links provide a simple way to share on various Social Media platforms while endeavoring to not track users in the process.
 Keywords: social networks, share posts,
 Authors: Talha Mansoor, Jack De Winter